aspose-words/Aspose.Words-Documentation/net/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-pdf/_index.md

 1. Load your document into a [Document](https://apireference.aspose.com/words/net/aspose.words/document) object using one of its constructors by specifying the document name with its format extension.
 1. Invoke one of the [Document.Save](https://apireference.aspose.com/words/net/aspose.words/document/methods/save/index) methods on the **Document** object and specify the desired output format as PDF by entering a file name with the “.PDF” extension.

-The following code example shows how to convert a document from DOCX into PDF using the [Save](https://apireference.aspose.com/words/net/aspose.words.document/save/methods/2) method:
+The following code example demonstrates how to convert a document from DOCX into PDF using the [Save](https://apireference.aspose.com/words/net/aspose.words.document/save/methods/2) method:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Loading-and-Saving-Doc2Pdf-Doc2Pdf.cs" >}}